Sports psychology degree programs and careers

-The first step in researching financial aid from the federal government is filling out the Free Application for Financial Student Aid (FAFSA) to assess your eligibility for federal aid while you study.
+The first step in researching financial aid from the federal government is filling out the Financial Student Aid (FAFSA) website to assess your eligibility for federal assistance.
 This website covers all types of aid options for students including:

 - The William D. Ford Federal Direct Loan Program